MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

-With experience, you'll be able to smell a list that'll grow to exceed the limit before the List is even created.
+With experience, you'll be able to smell a List that'll grow to exceed the limit before the List is even created.
 This prediction experience comes from knowing your customers and their business processes.
 Generally, these are smells for future threshold-busting Lists and Libraries:

-* If the list or library is considered to be an automation of a manual process, there's a good chance in time it'll go over the limit.
+* If the List or Library is considered to be an automation of a manual process, there's a good chance in time it'll go over the limit.
 Especially if the process has been in place for years when you bring it in to SharePoint.

-* If its a network-drive-to-SharePoint migration scenario, there's a good chance it'll go over the limit (but folders may make this a non-issue).
+* If it's a network-drive-to-SharePoint migration scenario, there's a good chance it'll go over the limit (but folders may make this a non-issue).